ad-si/adriansieber-com/_drafts/teams.md

 ## The kick-off Meeting

-The kick-off meeting is a face-to-face meeting at the beginning of the work phase and helps to build the team’s cohesion by getting to know each other on a more personal level than it is possible by means of virtual communication.
+The kick-off meeting is a face-to-face meeting at the beginning of the work phase and helps to build the team's cohesion by getting to know each other on a more personal level than it is possible by means of virtual communication.
 In this meeting every team member should introduce himself and the field he is working in.
-Telling a personal story of one’s own is also important in order to establish social relations.
+Telling a personal story of one's own is also important in order to establish social relations.
 Furthermore sharing the hopes and expectations for the project helps building a common vision and mindset.
 At this opportunity the team leader will set and explain guidelines for work practices like